harshtechnoboy/Tic-Tac-Toe/README.md

 Enjoy playing Tic Tac Toe!

-License
+## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for personal and commercial purposes.
+This calculator application is open source and available under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code as per the terms of the license.